Integrating Into Kentucky’s Education System Can Be A Challenge

 Americana after-college instructor and program coordinator Jasmine Wigginton stated the city’s instructional machine might not understand individualized problems for refugee college students.

-“One factor that I actually have noticed with younger kids is a lot of youngsters have oral skills and can communicate English very well,” she said, even though their written competencies may nevertheless be behind.
-“And those children can slip through the cracks because it seems at it appears as though they recognize they understand what’s happening.
+“One factor that I have noticed with younger kids is a lot of youngsters have oral skills and can communicate English very well,” she said, even though their written competencies may nevertheless be behind.
+“And those children can slip through the cracks because it seems they recognize they understand what’s happening.
 However, they virtually don’t.”

-“We have a younger girl who’s 17, she’s at the beginning from Somalia; however, I suppose she got here from Kenya and so like, she’s just form of thrown into the school device,” Wigginton said.
+“We have a younger girl who’s 17; she’s at the beginning from Somalia; however, I suppose she got here from Kenya, and so, like, she’s just thrown into the school device,” Wigginton said.
 “And they do have ESL classes wherein she is going to high school, but it’s additionally a form of like, ‘OK, you’re expected to type of paintings at the equal degree as a high college pupil,’ whether you’ve got the one’s language skills or no longer.”

-Hafiz Hussein, who is now a pupil at Jefferson Community and Technical College, stated that even though he discovered English at the refugee camp in Kenya, he nevertheless struggles with analyzing comprehension.
+Hafiz Hussein, now a pupil at Jefferson Community and Technical College, stated that even though he discovered English at the refugee camp in Kenya, he struggles with analyzing comprehension.

-“You may work to U of L and bypass the exam and be within the class.
+“You may work to U of L, bypass the exam, and be within the class.
 But with any person like me on time, I can’t even understand a single phrase in that magnificence,” said Hussein.
-“The instructors [at JCTC], they recognize the historical past of refugees.”
+“The instructors [at JCTC] recognize the historical past of refugees.”

 JCTC offers a four-semester series of ESL classes.
-At the start of their enrollment, college students are examined and positioned into the suitable studying track for learning English.
+At the start of their enrollment, college students are examined and positioned on the suitable studying track for learning English.

-While Hussein may also have a better know-how of the English language due to reading it in Kenya, he stated that information about a classroom’s cultural dynamics might be complicated.
+While Hussein may also have better knowledge of the English language due to reading it in Kenya, he stated that information about a classroom’s cultural dynamics might be complicated.